SE-ML/se-ml.github.io/best_practices/_posts/2020-02-02-auto_hyperparams.md

 intent: Enhance experimentation, performnance and fair comparisons between algorithms, by automating hyper-parameter search and model selection. #
 motivation: Finding the right hyper-parameters for a model or choosing between different ML models can be a daunting task.
 Automated methods to perform these activities are now available, with great 'off the shelf' tool support.  #
-applicability: Automatic hyper-parameter optimization should be considered in any ML application.
+applicability: Automatic hyper-parameter optimisation should be considered in any ML application.
 related: [exp_peer] #
 dependencies: #
 survey_question: Q80